julianbernado/LittleAndSu/README.md

 ```

 If you’re interested in learning the specifics of the Little and Su
-algorithm I recommend checking out the packages’s vignette by running
+algorithm I recommend checking out the package’s vignette by running

 ``` r
 browseVignettes(package = "LittleAndSu")